Horror Game Icon ends the season of fear by looking back at what the original and remake of Resident Evil 2 did right.

 Exploring the World

 To survive the outbreak, gamers need to explore their world to find key items along with weapons and health items.
 The original required players to explore every corner of the map and search every room just to find what you needed (plus some bonus items).
 The remake also has players explore but the game points out the item when you approach its location (thus taking away the need to explore).
 Hence, players really have no real incentive to thoroughly explore this new rendition of an iconic setting.

 The secondary villain of the game, Mr. X is an advanced version of the Tyrant that was deployed by the Umbrella Corporation to eliminate any survivors.
-In the original, he is only encountered in the B Scenario who is encountered at cretin points in the story.
-The remake has him featured in both scenarios (while being the main villain in Leon’s story) as him relentlessly pursuits the player.
+In the original, he is only encountered in the B Scenario and at cretin points in the story.
+The remake has him featured in both scenarios (while being the main villain in Leon’s story) as he relentlessly pursuits the player.

 Mr. X has been one of the most iconic villains in the series but the remake has turned him into a greater pop-culture icon.
 Streamers are still making videos featuring mods that have replaced Mr. X with other characters while playing “X Gonna Give it To You” playing in the background.